 The discussion opened with the panel sharing their advice on the best research strategies for understanding international audiences:

 According to recent research, around 75% of customers prefer to buy from brands that display content in their own language.
-Kathryn asked the panel to share their thoughts on developing a cohesive Tone of Voice (TOV) across markets and channels while at the same time being mindful of language barriers and cultural differences:
+The panel was asked to share their thoughts on developing a cohesive Tone of Voice (TOV) across markets and channels while at the same time being mindful of language barriers and cultural differences:

 The panel discussion covered a wide range of viewpoints regarding whether content marketing teams should favour global cohesion in their marketing strategy, or create separate, regionalised campaigns, landing pages, and platforms.